Writing Center Policies

 Types of Appointments

 Students are required to know their responsibilities associated with the type of appointment made.
 Face-to-face appointments require you to be present in the Writing Center.
-Online tutoring requires you to be logged in to the session at the same time as your tutor. eTutoring requires you to upload a paper by the starting time of your appointment and to indicate in your appointment form the specific areas you’d like the tutor to address.
+Real-Time Video Chat requires you to be in the session at the same time as your tutor.
+Emailed Written Feedback from a Tutor requires you to upload a paper by the starting time of your appointment and to indicate in your appointment form the specific areas you would like the tutor to address.

 Session Time Limits

-Face-to-Face and Online appointments are marked as "no-show" if the student has not arrived or joined the session within 10 minutes of the starting time of the appointment, even if a paper is attached to the appointment. eTutoring appointments are marked as "no show" if the student has not uploaded a paper within 10 minutes of the starting time of the appointment.
-Students who have three or more consecutive absences (no-show, no call) will have their WCONLINE account disabled and can receive only walk-in assistance until further notice.
+Students who do not show up for a face-to-face appointment or call to cancel are marked as no-show.
+Online appointments are marked as "no-show" if the student has not joined the session or uploaded a paper within 10 minutes of the starting time of the appointment.
+Students with three or more consecutive absences (no-show, no call) will have their WCONLINE account disabled and can receive only drop-in assistance until further notice.

 Reviewing Multiple Papers

-Students may bring more than one paper to be read in a tutoring session as long as the student has received approval from the tutor or coordinator first and as long as consultation over the papers does not go over the 45-minute time limit for tutoring sessions.
+Students may bring or upload more than one paper to be read in a tutoring session as long as the student has received approval from the tutor or coordinator first and as long as consultation over the papers does not go over the 60-minute time limit for tutoring sessions.

 Working on Exams

 Students who are working on take-home midterm or final exams must have instructor permission to work on these assignments prior to visiting the Writing Center.
 When you attend your session, we will assume that you have instructor permission for each class in which you have a take-home exam.

 Please respect the learning environment of the Writing Center.